antoinevg/GSG/README.md

-# GSG-private
+# GSG

-A private repo for sharing stuff with my colleagues at Great Scott Gadgets.
+A repo for sharing stuff with my colleagues at Great Scott Gadgets.

 ## Dependencies